colindean/talks/README.md

 ------------

-The opinions and recommendations presented in these talks are my own, and do not necessarily reflect the beliefs or recommendations of my employer(s).
+The opinions and recommendations presented in these talks are my own, and do not necessarily reflect the beliefs or recommendations of my employer(s) past, future, or present.